roman-milk/roman-milk.github.io/me-my-slutwife-and.md

- ****** Me, My Slutwife &amp; Rick Ch.
-02 ****** byNonStopFunGuy© "Uh huh!"
+===

+"Uh huh!"
 I heard her moaning at me louder, gasping.
 "Baby, I'm finger-fucking myself, it's a fucking mess -- all over me -- fucking soaking the thong, it's got Rick's smell all over it now, it's fucking covering my ass and legs, I'm so fucking wet!"
 She panted into the cellphone, then made me an incredible offer.
 "Wanna hear it?"

  "Yesss," I muttered, eyes closing as I listened intently.
 I knew what she was going to do.